-What is in Music Playtime?
+What music activities for young children are in Music Playtime?

 The topic units contain sufficient material for a whole series of lessons, with a balance of music games, skills-based activities, creative ideas for using classroom instruments and making up music, music for active listening and movement, well-loved and new songs, and cross-curricular activities.
 There are activities for whole classes, small groups or individuals, with suggestions at Key Stage 1 for beginning to use technology.